gmac7892/Ubuntu_18.04_Deep_Learning_Development_Environment/README.md

     $ sudo reboot

-##### • After rebooting, Insert this in the terminal
+##### • After rebooting, Insert this in the terminal.
 If you can see blank, It's perfect

     $ lsmod | grep nouveau
 ***